gerritjvv/kafka-fast/README.md

 </repositories>
 ```

+## Creating Topics

+In production and for testing its best practice to create the topics manually (or via an automated script) rather than try and use the Kafka Producer to "auto-create" it.
+Care should be taken and some thought given to the number of partitions and the replication factor.
+Although this library in particular is not bounded by the number of partitions it is still a means by which the Kafka Brokers split data internally and affects data deletion and replication.

 ## Producer

 The ```kafka-client.client``` namespace contains a ```create-connector``` function that returns a async multi threaded thread safe connector.